 Year Purchased: 2007

 About the owner: Our farm has been in the family for over thirty-five years.
 I (Paul Cutting) built the cabin back in 2007 and have since restored numerous other Norwegian-built 19th century log houses, including two others on the farm that are used as a woodworking workshop and an addition to our house.
-We have a small herd of completely grass fed Belted Galloway cattle and a flock of Katahdin sheep.
-We also have chickens and goats.
-In addition to the cabin rental and caring for our animals, I'm finishing a teacher certification program to be an industrial arts teacher.
+We have a small herd of completely grass fed Belted Galloway cattle.
+We also have chickens and occasionally goats.
+In addition to the cabin rental, I'm a high school industrial arts teacher.

 Our farm is beautiful.
 The farmstead (the cabin, barn, outbuildings, and our house) sit on the edge of a steeply cut bluff overlooking miles of Trout River valley.
 Northeast Iowa is simply gorgeous.
 The cabin was skillfully pieced together almost entirely with 19th century building materials.
 And it shows.
 The building feels warm, inviting and textured.
 We also have over three miles of hiking trails, and over 1/2 mile of Trout River flows right through the farm.
 And on top of that, it's only a ten minute drive to downtown Decorah.

 New Hampshire Red rooster

 Upstairs bedroom with queen bed

 Fully stocked kitchen